-The safety events of interest for active surveillance were identified based on the Priority List of Adverse Events of Special Interest from the Brighton Collaboration's Safety Platform for Emergency vACcines (SPEAC) Project, the FDA and Centers for Disease Control and Prevention (CDC) enhanced safety monitoring recommendations. ^{28,29} Endpoints of special interest in signal detection, as noted by the FDA and CDC's Advisory Committee on Immunization Practices (ACIP) are denoted in italics.
-29 If unanticipated potential safety events of interest are identified during the course of surveillance, they will be added to the list and included in the analyses.
+The safety events of interest for active surveillance were identified based on the Priority List of Adverse Events of Special Interest from the Brighton Collaboration's SPEAC Project, the FDA and CDC enhanced safety monitoring recommendations. ^{8,9} Endpoints of special interest in signal detection, as noted by the FDA and CDC's ACIP are denoted in italics.
+9 If unanticipated potential safety events of interest are identified during the course of surveillance, they will be added to the list and included in the analyses.
 See Appendix Table 2 for the operational definitions of the outcome variables based on ICD-10-CM diagnosis codes, which may be refined as the study progresses based on additional available information and the published literature (e.g., frequency of ICD-10-CM codes).

-Outpatient (including ED) and/or inpatient settings will be used to identify safety events of interest, depending on the type of event.
+Outpatient, ED, and/or inpatient settings will be used to identify safety events of interest, depending on the type of event.
 The specific encounter setting considered for each safety event of interest is summarized in Table 1.
 Any record of death will be captured, regardless of whether the individual died in a healthcare or non-healthcare setting.
 The following safety events of interest will be assessed: